-Al has done wonders for data extraction in semi-structured and unstructured documents.
-For instance, take invoice number identification, which usually involves building out complex templates and providing keyword tags and pairings around particular fields and labels.
+AI has done wonders for data extraction in semi-structured and unstructured documents.
+Take, for instance, invoice number identification, which usually involves building out complex templates and providing keyword tags and pairings around particular fields and labels.

 A new employee can look at a document and immediately locate where invoice numbers are, no matter what the form looks like.
-Intelligent capture software can do that too - without the need for programming.
-The machine learning engine is trained to understand context: Like what should (or shouldn't) be around the invoice number.
-This leads to a high degree of accuracy in the extraction.
+Now software can do that, too, without the need for programming.
+The machine learning engine is trained to understand context, such as what an invoice number is not and what should (or shouldn't) be around the number, so there's a high degree of accuracy in the extraction.